documentacao-ustore/ucloud-rtd-manual/MEnglish/tickets.eng.rst

 The application user must click on one of the options presented in the home screen (Image displayed above) to open a new Ticket.

-On this screen, the user can select any of the following buttons: ``Open New Ticket`` or ``Open new Ticket``.
+On this screen, the user can select any of the button: ``Open New Ticket``.
 From this option, the new screen is presented.
 It is the system authentication screen, the user must enter their credentials received through email, when creating their registry.

 .. image:: /figuras/tickets/002_login_screen.png
     :alt: Login screen